Beovolytics-Inc/Developments/README.md

-# Developments-portfolios-README.md
+# Development portfolio

-The collection of products, developments and services provided by a Beovolytics and team members.
+The collection of developments, products, services provided by a Beovolytics and team members.